24hr-malmo/postcss-spacing/README.md

 # PostCSS Spacing

-PostCSS plugin for simpler control of all paddings and margins in your project.
+[PostCSS](https://github.com/postcss/postcss) plugin for simpler control of all paddings and margins in your project.
 The original idea of having a global padding and margin setup was created by [Jens Nilsson](https://github.com/jensjns) when he created it as classes in [stylus](https://learnboost.github.io/stylus/).

-This plugin uses the same idea but implements it as custom CSS properties.
-You basically have a shortened version of all paddings and margins properties and define what each size will correspond to.
+This plugin uses the same idea but implements it as custom CSS values.
+You basically just use a new unit (size) which will be replaced by the sized defined in a settings statment.

-Its much easier to understand in code:
+It's much easier to understand in code:

 First we define what each margin and padding step will correspond to: